BenNG/sudoku-recognizer/README.md

 > You can iterate over each picture by setting debug=true in the `testKnn` fn

 ## Tips
-* add set(OpenCV_LIBS opencv_core opencv_objdetect) for HOGDescriptor
+* If you want to play with `HOGDescriptor` add set(OpenCV_LIBS opencv_core opencv_objdetect) (this is not used in the project anymore)
-* mkdir -p data/{1,2,3,4,5,6,7,8,9}
-* prepareData creates "assets/raw-features.yml" and getKnn uses it
+* The function `prepareData` creates `assets/raw-features.yml` and getKnn uses it
 * boost library
- * check is the /FindBoost.cmake the supported version
+ * check is the /FindBoost.cmake the supported version (the lib is not used anymore because it is not possible to use it on android)
 * unrecognize cell ? play with:
   * width_threshold
   * height_threshold
+* Before the portage on android, I used a system for resolving the path of file that looked for the root of the project and join the path given but in a apk application there are no path so I had to rewrite all and use relative paths

 ## Thank you for answering my questions
 * [Berak](http://answers.opencv.org/users/2130/berak/)